boynux/boynux-orig-blog/_posts/2014-11-10-lxc-containers-as-devbox.md

 ---
 layout: post
 title: Using LXC Containers as DevBox
+excerpt: LXC Containers are light and fast, doesn't consume lots of reasources and are very suitlable as a DevBox.
+But using them is tricky.
+Here is some practices to make them easier to use.
 ---

 I've been using LXC containers as a DevBox (ie. development environment) and also deployment containers in past few years.
 I've seen many developers using other tools like Vagrant + Virtual box and other full virtualizations and it's very common.
 Advantages of using container for developent boxes are, they are light weight and fast.
 During the time I observed some developers failing to use containers mainly because they don't know how to use them efficiently.